Updated

 Choose untethered if:

-- You prefer a clean, minimalist wall-mounted look
+- A clean, minimal wall-mounted look matters

 For our ranked recommendations by use case, see the best Tesla home charger guide or the cheapest EV charger guide.